mrrfid/fluidefi/README.md

 > It is important to note that some API calls can generate very long responses.
 Please review this documentation for performance recommendations.

+### FLUIDEFI DEVELOPER TOOLS
+The FLUIDEFI RESTful API calls are fully documented and can be tested with 27 different programming language/frameworks using [FLUIDEFI on Postman](https://documenter.getpostman.com/view/7779070/TzXumzPL)

 ### FLUIDEFI SUPPORT
 Your Service Level Agreement (SLA) is based on your subscription level.